 In these lines, the parallel structures use repetition to lay emphasis, and help the readers to memorize the sentences easily.

 “A fearful man, all in coarse grey, with a great iron on his leg.
 A man with no hat, and with broken shoes, and with an old rag tied round his head.
 A man who had been soaked in water, and smothered in mud, and lamed by stones, and cut by flints, and stung by nettles, and torn by briars… and glared and growled; and whose teeth chattered in his head as he seized me by the chin.”

 This excerpt presents a perfect example of parallel structure, describing a convict who becomes Magwitch.
-See the first three sentences, which start in a similar way, while the next phrases follow the same structure.
+Notice that the first three sentences, which start in a similar way, while the next phrases follow another, similar structure.

 “Humanity has advanced, when it has advanced, not because it has been sober, responsible, and cautious, but because it has been playful, rebellious, and immature.”

 This is another excellent example of parallel structure.
-These structures are giving rhythm to sentences and leaving them grammatically balanced.
+These structures give rhythm to sentences and leaving them grammatically balanced.

 Left school.
 We